 - Credit History – If you are a new business it takes time to build a solid credit history.

 Partnering with a factoring company can help alleviate many common financial challenges that construction companies, contractors and subcontractors face.
-For example, a factoring company can get you immediate access to working capital that can help you manage your cash flow, allow you to be more flexible, manage your businesses growth and pay your bills.
-The factoring company will do all this and not look at your credit history when evaluating your application; instead they look at the creditworthiness of your customers.
-Factoring companies who specialize in the construction industry will also lend on paid when paid contracts and progress billing unlike many traditional lending sources.
+For example, a factoring company can get you immediate access to working capital that can help you manage your cash flow, allow you to be more flexible, manage your business’s growth, and pay your bills.
+The factoring company will do all this and not look at your credit history when evaluating your application; instead, they look at the creditworthiness of your customers.
+Factoring companies who specialize in the construction industry will also lend on paid-when-paid contracts and progress billing, unlike many traditional lending sources.

 Related Reading: Financing Options for the Construction Industry

 If you would like to explore factoring for your construction company, we would love to discuss your options.
 Call us at 865-670-2345 or schedule a call.